 The following key issues were the primary purpose for updating Coralville Lake's Water Control Plan:

 - The Iowa River has experienced a significant increase in the magnitude and frequency of flooding.

 - Sedimentation within the reservoir has negatively impacted available conservation (water supply) storage capacity.

 - Changes in land use and flood risk management infrastructure that effects nature/start of flood impacts (e.g., levees within the City of Coralville, changes to Dubuque Street, etc.).

-The purpose of the study is to update the Coralville Water Control Plan to better meet mission objectives based on changes in flood frequencies, land use, and reservoir sedimentation.
-The District is drafting a feasibility report with an integrated environmental assessment was produced as a result of this study and provides a detailed account of the planning, regulatory and environmental considerations.
+As part of the plan update process, a feasibility study was conducted to identify ways to better meet mission objectives based on changes in flood frequencies, land use, and reservoir sedimentation.
+A draft feasibility report with integrated environmental assessment was produced as a result of this study and provides a detailed account of planning, regulatory and environmental considerations.
 Following public review of the draft feasibility report, a recommended plan will be send to the Mississippi Valley Division for final approval.